 According to the Bureau of Labor Statistics, the median wage for a college graduate is about $66,000.
 Here’s a graphical summary from The Balance Careers if you want more info.
-And according to The Institute for College Access & Success, the average college graduate who had student loans left school with around $28,650 in student debt.
+And according to The Institute for College Access & Success, the average college graduate who had student loans left school with around $28,950 in student debt as of 2019.

 We already know the average primary care physician makes $223,000, and the average specialist makes $329,000.